tim50687/What_I_Learned/leetcode/graph/bfs.md

 - Time complexity: $O(V+E)$, where $V$ is the number of vertices and $E$ is the number of edges in the graph.

+> You need current len if you want to do something layer by layer.

 ## Problem